codechart/codechart/packages/docs/docs/tweaking the diagram.md

+## Selecting multiple items

+- Click the 'ctrl' key and click on items
+- Click the right mouse button and drag.
+Items in that area are selected

+---

-# Diagram Options and actions
+## Diagram Options and actions

 - Fit all nodes to sceen
 - Undo